funficient/fem-rating-component/README.md

 A super big thank you to Matt Studdert for responding so quick and so helpful when I asked for help.
 It is a rare community that make newcomers feel so welcome and supported.

 Thank you.

+Thank you to @AdrianoEscarabote who helped improve my code.